encode/django-rest-framework/docs/api-guide/authentication.md

 >
 > &mdash; Jacob Kaplan-Moss, ["REST worst practices"][cite]

 Authentication is the mechanism of associating an incoming request with a set of identifying credentials, such as the user the request came from, or the token that it was signed with.
 The [permission] and [throttling] policies can then use those credentials to determine if the request should be permitted.

 REST framework provides a number of authentication schemes out of the box, and also allows you to implement custom schemes.

-Authentication is always run at the very start of the view, before the permission and throttling checks occur, and before any other code is allowed to proceed.
+Authentication always runs at the very start of the view, before the permission and throttling checks occur, and before any other code is allowed to proceed.

 The `request.user` property will typically be set to an instance of the `contrib.auth` package's `User` class.